performant-commits/performantcommits/README.md

 # ⚡️ Performant Commits

- A sleeker, more performant way of writing better, more efficient, and understandable commit messages.
+ > A sleeker, more performant way of writing better, more efficient, and understandable commit messages for teams and individuals.

  This project is quite new.
 More details, instructions, and content to come.